jonathanrico/forcedotcom-user-setup/README.md

 usrsetup.UserSetupUtils.UserSetupParams myUserParams = new usrsetup.UserSetupUtils.UserSetupParams();
 myUserParams.email = 'youremailaddress@yourdomain.com';
 myUserParams.password = 'S0mePassw0rd!124';
-myUserParams.profileName = 'Standard Platform User'; //A valid profile name myUserParams.userType = 'MyUserType'; //A type that will be used for the user name myUserParams.permissionSet = 'My_Permission_Set'; //A valid permission set API Name, remove if not needed myUserParams.totalUsers = 2; //Total number of users you want to create
+myUserParams.profileName = 'Chatter Free User'; //A valid profile name myUserParams.userType = 'MyUserType'; //A type that will be used for the user name
+//A valid permission set API Name, un-comment if needed
+//myUserParams.permissionSet = 'My_Permission_Set';
+myUserParams.totalUsers = 2; //Total number of users you want to create

 usrsetup.UserSetupUtils.createUsers(myUserParams);